How To Polish Your Car by Hand (Step-By-Step Guide)

 Can I polish a car without washing and claying it before?

 Yes, you can polish a car without the preparation stage, but I highly recommend you never do that.
-If the paint is dirty, all that dirt will scrub on the surface and damage the color even more, when you start polishing.
+If the paint is dirty, all that dirt will scrub on the surface and damage the color even more when you start polishing.
 When you polish, you need a 100% clean surface.

 Why should I use compound and then polish?

 The compound is a more abrasive product, and you should use it to cut the paint and remove swirl marks and scratches.
-After that, you should use a polish to remove haze left by the compound and get that perfect deep paint appearance.
+After that, you should use a polish to remove the haze left by the compound and get that perfect deep paint appearance.

 Can I polish a car by using a microfiber towel?